-About the Dashboard Graphics
+About the Intermountain West Climate Dashboard

-This page provides full descriptions of the weather, climate, and water graphics that are displayed in the WWA Intermountain West Climate Dashboard, and provides links to additional resources related to those graphics.
+Below are descriptions of the weather, climate, and water graphics that are displayed in the WWA Intermountain West Climate Dashboard, and provides links to additional resources related to those graphics.

 The temperature and precipitation maps are derived from observations at individual meteorological stations in the National Weather Service Cooperative Observer Network (COOP), and the Automated Weather Data Network (AWDN).
 Interpolation (estimation) of values between these known points is performed to produce continuous shaded contours.
 Interpolation procedures can cause incorrect values in data-sparse regions.